 To me, it does not represent a morning after love.
-Rather: pain, absence; someone (very dear) lost, and a time (a morning) that will not come back anymore.
+Rather: sadness, absence; someone (very dear) lost, and a time (a morning) that will not come back anymore.

-[Let me, please, add that I do live a “morning after” very often, almost every day, and that they are never clear, warm, peaceful and cosy; I am either absent (already gone) like the invisible mate here, or, more often, having a nightmare…, or wholly awake, feeling sore and looking scared at the ceiling.
-Maybe one day I will be sleeping snuggly again long into the morning like this fortunate woman painted here.
+[Let me, please, add that I do live a “morning after” very often, almost every day, and that they are never clear, warm, peaceful and cosy; I am either absent (already gone) like the invisible mate here, or, more often, having a nightmare…, or wholly awake, feeling lonely and looking displeased at the ceiling.
+Maybe one day I will be sleeping snugly again long into the morning like this fortunate woman painted here.
 I wish I could.]

 Alyssa Monks is an American painter, born in New Jersey, 1977.